Start-ups in Armenia: Fresh ideas for digitalisation

 Around 20,000 people in some 1,500 companies work in the IT sector, many at start-ups.
 These businesses advance the economy and create jobs, but it is also crucial for them to establish a long-term presence.

 This is where the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH comes in.
-On behalf of the German Development Ministry and the European Union, GIZ advises the Armenian Ministry of High-Tech Industry with the aim of making IT companies fit for the future and encouraging innovations.
+On behalf of the German Development Ministry and the European Union, GIZ advises the Armenian Ministry of High-Tech Industry with the aim of making technology companies fit for the future and encouraging innovations.
 To achieve this, GIZ is committed to business partnerships and promotes collaboration between start-ups and large digital companies.

 Cooperation for innovation